ajax22/casestudy/README.md

 It is simple app to show list of 10 users in card profile format.
 We can like, edit or delete any user.
 Additionally I've added a last card to add new user.
 There is setTimeout is in place to delay the load of api data by 3 seconds just to show loader for a while

+I have added basic validations to forms which we can extend further based on requirements.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).